Maternity leave: Tips for returning to work

-- Talk to your employer.
-Clarify your job duties and schedule so that you'll know what's expected of you after your maternity leave.
+- Talk with your employer.
+Clarify your job duties and schedule so that you'll know what's expected of you after your maternity leave ends.
 You might ask about flexible hours, telecommuting or working part time.

 - Set a return-to-work date.
 If you can, go back to work late in the week.
-That'll make your first week back to work a shorter one.
+That'll make your first week back to work a short one.

 Once you're back at work